sijiay/TumblrArchiver/README.md

 # Tumblr Archiver

-This project was created to
-*solve a personal problem with searching through my old posts *learn how to use AngularJS
+This project was created to solve a personal problem with searching through my old posts and learn how to use AngularJS.
-*get more familiar with the serverside of JS